Shpota/rainy-hills/README.md

 backend part writen with `Java 8` + `Wildfly Swarm`.
 The frontend accesses the backend  via REST API calls.

-The backend part is logically splitted into service level and REST API level.
+The backend part is logically split into service level and REST API level.
 The service part is represented by [SolvingService](./src/main/java/com/shpota/rainyhills/service/SolvingService.java).
 The REST part is represented by